 Currently, Dr. Hagan maintains a private practice at Neuropax Clinic in St. Louis, MO.
 He has special interests in peripheral nerve surgery and hand/extremity surgery.
 His diverse training in plastics, hand, peripheral nerve, craniofacial, reconstructive and microsurgery has served him well to understand the many challenges of today’s pain and peripheral nerve disorders.

-Peripheral nerve itself includes diabetic neuropathy, compression neuropathies (carpal tunnel, cubital tunnel, tarsal tunnel, etc.), nerve trauma, chronic joint pain, chronic groin pain, chronic migraines, and RSD/causalgia.
+Peripheral nerve itself includes diabetic neuropathy, compression neuropathies (carpal tunnel, cubital tunnel, tarsal tunnel, etc.), nerve trauma, chronic joint pain, chronic groin pain, chronic Headache, and RSD/causalgia.

 Dr. Hagan is committed to the research and further development of peripheral nerve surgery.
 Neuropax Clinic provides a multi-center platform for clinical research and advancement of surgical techniques.
 Dr. Hagan has many ongoing studies focused on improving the diagnosis of and treatment of peripheral nerve and pain disorders.